 Scott Sharrard & The Brickyard Band – Sept 15th at Roy’s Hall

 Scott began his music career in Wisconsin in the early ’90′s.
-He spent his teenage years attending Milwaukee’s prestigious High School of The Arts by day, while playing in clubs and touring by night.
-During that time, he played with local blues legends the Stokes, Willie Higgins, and Harvey Scales, as well as such international blues and jazz luminaries as Buddy Miles, Melvin Rhyne, and Clyde Stubblefield.
+He spent his teenage years attending Milwaukee’s prestigious High School of The Arts by day, while playing in clubs at night sharing the stage with local blues legends the Stokes, Willie Higgins, and Harvey Scales, as well as international blues and jazz luminaries as Buddy Miles, Melvin Rhyne, and Clyde Stubblefield.

-After rising to the top of the local circuit by the age of 19, Scott moved to New York City with his band, The Chesterfields.
-They recorded and released three albums, toured nationally, and were mentored by Ahmet Ertegun and recieved critical praise from the likes of Russ Titlemen, Rob Thomas, and Dr. John.
-The band also garnered rave reviews from Billboard Magazine, USA Today and many other national publications.
-The band disolved in 2002 and Scott then embarked on his career as a solo artist.
-From 2002-2008, Scott released three albums (Dawnbreaker, Analog/Monolog, and Ante Up) to critical acclaim.
+At 19, Scott moved to New York City with his band, The Chesterfields releasing three albums, touring nationally, and received critical praise from the likes of Russ Titlemen, Rob Thomas, and Dr. John.
+Although highly acclaimed in the national press, the band dissolved in 2002.
+Scott then embarked on his career as a solo artist releasing three albums from 2002-2008.
+Dawnbreaker, Analog/Monolog, and Ante Up.

-Over the years, Scott has also performed with such artists as The Allman Brothers, Levon Helm, Amy Helm, Jaimoe’s Jasssz Band, Jennifer Johns, Marshall Crenshaw, Kelley Hunt, Katy Pfaffl, Brian Charette, and Jay Collins & The Kings County Band.
+Over the years, Scott has had the honor of performing with such artists as The Allman Brothers, Levon Helm, Amy Helm, Jaimoe’s Jasssz Band, Jennifer Johns, Marshall Crenshaw, Kelley Hunt, Katy Pfaffl, Brian Charette, and Jay Collins & The Kings County Band.

 “Gregg Allman’s secret weapon.” — Glide Magazine